erikfors/movies_db_flutter/README.md

 ## Open-source libraries used

-* [DIO](https://pub.dev/packages/dio)) - A powerful Http client for Dart, which supports Interceptors, Global configuration, FormData, Request Cancellation, File downloading, Timeout etc.
+* [DIO](https://pub.dev/packages/dio) - A powerful Http client for Dart, which supports Interceptors, Global configuration, FormData, Request Cancellation, File downloading, Timeout etc. (use for http processing)
 * [Flutter_Bloc](https://pub.dev/packages/flutter_bloc) - Widgets that make it easy to integrate blocs and cubits into Flutter.
-Built to work with package:bloc.
+Built to work with package:bloc. (state managment solution)